bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/databases.md

 - SQLite (Native, Odbc)
 - Oracle (Native, Odbc)
 - MySql (Native, Odbc)
+- Db2 (Native)
 - MariaDb (Native, Odbc)
 - Microsoft Access (only Odbc)

-There is a limited support for other databases as well - you can use the generic Odbc or OleDb driver to access these databaes.
+There is a limited support for other databases as well - you can use the generic Odbc or OleDb driver to access these databases.

 ## Connection Manager